ARM-software/ebbr/source/chapter2-uefi.rst

 in UEFI § 2.6.
 However, the EBBR target market has a reduced set of requirements, and so some UEFI features are omitted as unnecessary.
+Systems that comply with EBBR version 2.0 are expected to publicize their compliance, as specified in `Conformance Profile`_.

 Required Elements
 -----------------